 Long Time to Value #

 Long Time to Value is tricky to handle.
-There can be a few reasons your product has a long TTV, and that’s not necessarily a bad thing; it just is how it is.
-However, that’s not to say you may run into customer frustrations if they’ve paid for a service or product they can’t see a value from within a reasonable amount of time.
+There can be a few reasons your product has a longer TTV, and that's not necessarily a bad thing.
+A longer customer journey could develop deeper understanding and better customer retention than when value is discovered only after short or immediate time.
+However, that's not to say you may run into customer frustrations if they've paid for a service or product they can't see a value from within a reasonable amount of time.

 Even if your product is only supposed to be used once a year, you may still struggle to show value throughout the year as your product seemingly lays dormant, collecting data, and doing its thing for when the user needs it.